FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

 ### 3. **Interactive**
 The `Interactive` class extends the `Nutrition` class and handles user interaction via the CLI.
 In other words, this is where the magic happens!
 - **`interactive_mode()`**: This method manages the main logic of the program, allowing users to input food items, quantities, and interact with the food database.
 If a food item is not found, users are prompted to add it to the database.
+It makes sense that this method calls a lot of the methods from the previous classes, because this it where the interaction with the user happens.
+So, in a way, everything comes together here.
 ```python
 class Interactive(Nutrition):
     def __init__(self, file):